Koredotcom/docs/docs/xo/contactcenter/routing/agents-and-supervisors/agent-management.md

 ### Add a User

-You can add a user to SmartAssist by following the steps below:
+You can add a user to Contact Center by following the steps below:

 1. In the Agent section, click **+Add User**.
 <img src="./images/add-user-button.png" alt="Add User Button" title="Add User Button" style="border: 1px solid gray; zoom:80%;">